nicolasgomeztoua/Face-Recognition/README.md

 # SmartBrain-api - v2
-Login => Post an img ling => Smart brain's API will scan for faces!
+Login => Post an img link => Smart brain's API will scan for faces!